General

 sudo apt install phpmyadmin php-mbstring php-zip php-gd php-json php-curl

-Finally, enable the PHP Mbstring extension with:
+Finally, enable the PHP Mbstring extension with this command:

 sudo phpenmod mbstring